shirohasuki/shirohasuki.github.io/_showcase/default/welcome.md

     <hr />
     <p>
         This <code>Showcase</code> is a broad page to share my cherished moments with friends and groups.
+        I'm lucky enough to meet you all, and collaborating with you feels amazing.
     </p>
 </div>